We also talked about, it's Will Ferrell's birthday.

 Well, I'm going to do a 60 song.

-The monkeys were really huge back there.
+The monkeys were really huge back then.

 And there was a song that Mike Nessmith wrote.